NerfedChou/Sync/ERD.md

 Single User → Company Context → Standard Accounting Operations
 ```

-This architecture provides the flexibility of managing multiple businesses while keeping the system simple, secure, and maintainable.
+This architecture provides the flexibility of managing multiple businesses while keeping the system simple, and maintainable.